‘Baggage from BaghDAD’: Fleeing the Nazis in 1941 Iraq

 David sees the foundation of her own resilience, including her survival in her three rounds of cancer, in her family’s strength.

 “It has been an incredible process, and also a very difficult process as well.
-My father knew about ‘Baggage from BaghDAD,’” she said, but as she was preparing for its first public reading earlier this year he was in hospice and passed away.
+My father knew about ‘Baggage from BaghDAD,’” she said, but as she was preparing for its Manhattan staged public reading earlier this year he was in hospice and passed away.

 Her parents, though, “gave me the blessing that the show must go on.”